wharfkit/website/src/lib/guides/ContractKit/creating-smart-contract-actions.md

 })
 ```

-The resulting action of this call is serialized and ready to be passed in to the [transact](/docs/sessionkit/transact) method of a [Session](/docs/sessionkit/session).
+The resulting action of this call is serialized and ready to be passed into the [transact](/docs/sessionkit/transact) method of a [Session](/docs/sessionkit/session).

 ```ts
 // Perform the transfer action using a Session const result = session.transact({ action })
 ```

-Each `Contract` instance is reusable and can be used to create any number of actions or access table data.
-It also provides quick access to information about the contract itself, such as providing a list of all available actions on the `actionNames` property.
+Each `Contract` instance is reusable, and can be used to create any number of actions or access table data.
+It also provides quick access to information about the contract itself, such as a list of all available actions on the `actionNames` property.

 ```ts
 console.log(contract.actionNames)